mouafakben/test-technique-gestion-de-recrutement/README.md

 ## Technical Choices

-**NuxtUI** — Chosen for familiarity and to avoid boilerplate for UI components, loading states, and common functionality.
+**NuxtUI** — Nuxt UI was chosen to accelerate development by providing pre-built, accessible, and consistent UI components, allowing focus on business logic rather than low-level styling.

 ## Screenshots of the interface